The Fields Sculpture Park and Architecture Omi

 Tours & Special Exhibition Hours

 Open hours for special exhibitions at The Fields Sculpture Park & Architecture Omi: "Alice Aycock: A Simple Network of Underground Wells & Tunnels" and "Augmented Reality: Peeling Layers of Space Out of Thin Air" are staffed Saturdays & Sundays, 12 - 4 PM in the spring and summer months.

 **ATTENTION** Due to road construction, several routes have been blocked and alternate routes are listed below.
 These alternate routes will be in effect from January - November, 2016.

 from New York City by car:

 Take the Henry Hudson Parkway until it becomes the Saw Mill River Parkway and continue on to the Taconic State Parkway North.
-Take the Taconic State Parkway North 1-1/2 hours to the Hudson/Ancram Rt.
-82 Exit (this exit is just north of signs for "Lake Taghkanic State Park.
-Note that there is an earlier exit for Ancram, but not Hudson).
-At the end of the ramp, take a right onto Route 82 North.
-Take 82 North to Route 9H.
+Take the Taconic State Parkway North to the NY-23 exit toward Claverack/Hillsdale.
+Make a left onto NY-23 W and drive for 5.7 miles.
 Take a right onto Route 9H.
-Go north on Route 9H for 10 miles to County Route 22, which is the first intersection after the "Love Apple Farm," 3.5 miles north of the juncture of 9H and Rt.
+Go north on Route 9H for 7 miles to County Route 22, which is the first intersection after the "Love Apple Farm," 3.5 miles north of the juncture of 9H and Rt.
 66. Take a right and go 2 miles until you reach The Charels B. Benenson Visitor Center & Gallery (1405 County Route 22) and parking on your left.

 From Boston by car: